Treats!

+treats! (often referred to as Treats, Treats!, Treats Magazine or Treats!
+Magazine) is an American artistic-nude magazine featuring models and celebrities. treats!' owner, Steve Shaw, and several media organisations describe it as a limited-edition erotica and fine arts publication. treats! published its first issue in 2011, and has published thirteen issues as of 2024, with its latest being published in 2020.
+It has featured celebrities such as Emily Ratajkowski, Lydia Hearst and The Fat Jewish, and photographers including Tony Duran, Mark Seliger and Bob Carlos Clarke.

+In 2012, Shaw was sued by Tyler and Cameron Winklevoss who alleged that Shaw had mismanaged their $1.3 million investment in treats!.
+Litigation continued until 2024, when Shaw ran out of legal funds allowing the Winklevoss twins to obtain a default judgment.
+They then sued Shaw for damages, but the case was dismissed due to two legal mistakes, and the brothers missed out on a possible $2.2 million.

 Content

 treats! describes itself as "a limited edition, fine art print & digital publication available only by subscription & sold at news-stands, book stores & worldwide."
 The literary content of the magazine has been described as "left-of-center" by Daily Beast.
 The magazine, which is based in Los Angeles, is described by USA Today, The Huffington Post, and The New York Times as an artistic erotica magazine.
 Adam Tschorn of the Los Angeles Times noted that his "copilot" felt that the magazine's nude photography was "virtually indistinguishable" from Playboy's despite the "fine arts quarterly" billing.
+Steve Shaw, the magazine's owner and publisher, states that he doesn't see the magazine as "erotic" and considers women a part of his target audience.